Cornell-MAE-UG/fa25-portfolio-thomas-rimer/_projects/2025-weight-lifting-mechanism.md

 *Given a 2D design space of 150cm long and 50cm tall, a rigid bar of a fixed length (your choice), 3 pin supports of which two need to be mounted on the ground and a linear actuator (pick from this [online](https://www.tolomatic.com/wp-content/uploads/2022/05/2700-4000_29_IMA_cat.pdf) catalog, use max force values only), design a frame/mechanism to lift the maximum possible weight to the highest possible height.
 Assume all the supports and bar/actuator are rigid.*

+### The problem
+The problem statement, exactly as given by the statics homework, is stated above.
+It is a realtively open ended problem, asking us to design a custom component in concert with a selected actuator to solve a given task.

 ## 1) Establishing a Metric
 This problem asks us to lift the maximum possible weight to the maximum possible height.
 These are two seperate variables, so to judge the performance of a certain design, we need a unified metrix which takes both of these in to account.

 I propose we use gravitational potential energy, mgh, which is proportional to both height and mass of the lifted object (multiplied by ~10).
 This favors height and mass equally (i.e. lifting a mass to a height is the same as lifting double the mass half as high).
 It also has a real, physical meaning (work done on object) which could be used for future problems.

+### The Objective
+Put directly, the objective is to maximize this metric (specifically the gravitational potential energy).

 ## 2) Rough Proposed Deisgn
 I propose the following design which I will then optimize later.